 In addition to opportunities with the NOAA Chesapeake Bay Office (NCBO), NOAA offers additional internship and scholarship opportunities around the country.

 Each summer, the NOAA Chesapeake Bay Office and Chesapeake Research Consortium team up to offer several paid summer internships primarily for college students.
-In summer 2023, the NOAA Chesapeake Bay Office will offer five internships covering a range of Chesapeake Bay science-related topics.
+In summer 2024, the NOAA Chesapeake Bay Office will offer five internships covering a range of Chesapeake Bay science-related topics.
 Each paid internship will run 12 weeks (mid-May through mid-August).
-While the application deadline (February 20, 2023) for summer 2023 positions has passed, the following opportunity descriptions provide a snapshot of the kinds of opportunities we may offer in the future.
+The application deadline is January 28, 2024.
 There are two different programs.

 The NOAA Chesapeake Bay Summer Internship Program lets college students work and learn about science, policy, and education programming.
 Learn more about the NOAA Chesapeake Bay Summer Internship Program and application process.
-These internships are for students who will enter their sophomore, junior, or senior year of college this fall:
+These internships are for students who will enter their sophomore, junior, or senior year of college this fall.
+Applicants must be a resident and/or attend a college or university within the Chesapeake Bay watershed:

 - The Field Technician intern will work with our field team, supporting operations on the water and on land.

-- The Climate Change Education intern will help design and implement environmental literacy programs focused on climate change.
+- The Environmental Literacy intern will help design and implement environmental literacy programs focused on climate change.

 We are committed to supporting a diverse and inclusive science-oriented workforce.
 We highly encourage applicants from historically black colleges and universities, Hispanic-serving institutions, and tribal colleges and universities.